oracle/opengrok/docker/README.md

 `NOMIRROR` | empty | To avoid the mirroring step, set the variable to non-empty value.
 `URL_ROOT` | `/` | Override the sub-URL that OpenGrok should run on.
 `WORKERS` | number of CPUs in the container | number of workers to use for syncing (applies only to setup with projects enabled)
 `AVOID_PROJECTS` | empty | run in project less configuration.
 Set to non empty value disables projects.
+Also disables repository synchronization.
 `REST_PORT` | 5000 | TCP port where simple REST app listens for GET requests on `/reindex` to trigger manual reindex.
 `REST_TOKEN` | None | if set, the REST app will require this token as Bearer token in order to trigger reindex.
 `READONLY_CONFIG_FILE` | None | if set, the configuration will be merged with configuration from this file.
 This is run when the container starts.